Willingboro Public Library: History

-New Facility
+Facilities

 Overcrowding had been a perennial problem at the Municipal Building library since the early ‘70s.
 Current library director Christine H. King took her position in 1997 and oversaw the development and construction of a new, state-of-the-art library that opened in October 2003.
 Named an American Institute of Architects Top Ten Green Project, the new library building is a 70% new construction, 30% renovation of the 1959 Woolworth's building on Route 130.
 The library has also won a Green Building Award from the Pennsylvania Environmental Council and a Pennsylvania Horticultural Society Greening Community Award.

-The new library features 30 public access computers, including a computer training center; multiple large and small meeting rooms; a café; an exhibit room and children's reading garden.
+The library features 30 public access computers, including a computer training center; multiple large and small meeting rooms; a café; an exhibit room and children's reading garden.
 The library also contains a local history collection for Willingboro.
-The library also provides local programs for the general public, from free computer classes to cultural events.
+The library provides local programs for the general public, from free computer classes to cultural events.